Xi Chao: After Huan Wen's death

-Emperor Jianwen died just a year into his reign and was replaced by his on Emperor Xiaowu.
-However, Huan Wen would also die in 373, and Chi Chao found his power greatly diminished because of this.
-Chi took the role Chief Clerk of the Left of the Minister Over The Masses after Huan's death, but had to leave the government to hold a mourning session for his mother.
-This allowed Xie An to influence the court during Chi's absence.
-When he returned from his session, court decided to appoint Chi Chao Cavalier In Regular Attendance, General Who Declares Might and Prefect of Linhai, but he turned them all down.
+Emperor Jianwen died just a year into his reign and was replaced by his son Emperor Xiaowu.
+However, Huan Wen would also die in 373, and Xi Chao found his power greatly diminished because of this.
+Xi took the role Chief Clerk of the Left of the Minister Over The Masses after Huan's death, but had to leave the government to hold a mourning session for his mother.
+This allowed Xie An to influence the court during Xi's absence.
+When he returned from his session, court decided to appoint Xi Chao Cavalier In Regular Attendance, General Who Declares Might and Prefect of Linhai, but he turned them all down.

 Despite Huan Wen's family holding two-thirds of the empire, his brother and successor, Huan Chong had no imperial ambitions and stayed loyal to the Jin dynasty.
-In 375, Chi Chao tried to stop Huan Chong from giving up his power in Yangzhou to Xie An, but Chong persisted.
+In 375, Xi Chao tried to stop Huan Chong from giving up his power in Yangzhou to Xie An, but Chong persisted.

-Chi Chao grew to resent the Xie family, particularly, Xie An and Xie Xuan, for their growing prominence in the state while his father slowly went down the ranks.
+Xi Chao grew to resent the Xie family, particularly, Xie An and Xie Xuan, for their growing prominence in the state while his father slowly went down the ranks.
 In 377, the Former Qin state threatened the dynasty and there was no one leading the defense against them, so Xie An nominated his nephew Xie Xuan.
-When Chi Chao heard this, he unexpectedly accepted this outcome and praised the two Xies.
+When Xi Chao heard this, he unexpectedly accepted this outcome and praised the two Xies.
 The court was in disbelief as Xie Xuan at this point had never held such an important position.
-However, Chi Chao defended Xie Xuan by bringing up their time together with Huan Wen, stating that Xie Xuan had proved himself a good eye for talents.
-Years later, Chi Chao's argument bore fruit as Xie Xuan decisively defeated Qin at the Battle of Fei River in 383, leading to its hasty decline.
+However, Xi Chao defended Xie Xuan by bringing up their time together with Huan Wen, stating that Xie Xuan had proved himself a good eye for talents.
+Years later, Xi Chao's argument bore fruit as Xie Xuan decisively defeated Qin at the Battle of Fei River in 383, leading to its hasty decline.

 Death

-Chi grew ill at the end of 377 and died shortly after.
-His father Chi Yin was a stalwart Jin loyalist but never knew about his son's schemes with Huan Wen.
-Before his death, Chi Chao was concerned that his father would be too grief struck by his death.
+Xi grew ill at the end of 377 and died shortly after.
+His father Xi Yin was a stalwart Jin loyalist but never knew about his son's schemes with Huan Wen.
+Before his death, Xi Chao was concerned that his father would be too grief-stricken by his death.
 He gave one of his students a chest that would stop him from doing so.
-After he died, Chi Yin was indeed heartbroken by his death and never ate for days, so the student gave him the chest.
-In it were the plans that Chi Chao and Huan Wen made to overthrow the dynasty.
+After he died, Xi Yin was indeed heartbroken by his death and did not eat for days, so the student gave him the chest.
+In it were the plans that Xi Chao and Huan Wen made to overthrow the dynasty.
 His grief turned to anger, and he exclaimed, "My son should have died sooner!"
-Thus, Chi Yin no longer mourned him.
+Thus, Xi Yin no longer mourned him.